Emadmasroor/E21-F25/Resources.md

 returns the acceleration in the z direction.

 ### Physical buttons A and B
-There are two buttons on the CPX, labeled A and B. The boolean variables
+There are two buttons on the Circuit Playground Bluefruit, labeled A and B. The boolean variables
 ```
 cp.button_a
 cp.button_b